Takosaga/Takosaga/README.md

 ---

 ### [Big Data Analysis in Social Media](https://github.com/Takosaga/fall_24/tree/main/big_data/coursework_assignment)

+Challenge: There is data available for TikTok and the influencer management group wishes to expand into YouTube using semi-structured data to see if views correlate with user engagment similar to TikTok.
+Results: I created a dashboard that used data from an excel sheet and MangoDB that shows that for both TikTok and YouTube the more views a video has then the more engagment the video gets such as likes, shares, comments, etc.

 Analyzed engagement trends across TikTok and YouTube to help influencer management groups optimize strategies.

 * Developed a Streamlit dashboard for data visualization.